 The main coffee growing region in Laos is the high elevation Bolaven Plateau which has volcanic red earth soils in which the coffee plants thrive.
 Coffee plant varietals include Arabica as well as Robusta and Liberica Coffee.

 Coffee plants were first introduced to this area in the 1920s by the French who recognized the high altitude plateau with its fertile soils as a prime coffee growing area.

 The Bolaven Plateau includes three southern provinces: Saravan, Champasak and Sekong and sits west of the border with the central Vietnam's highlands and north of the border with Cambodia.

-Coffee Production Increasing In Laos
+Coffee Production in Laos

 Laos shows great potential for future coffee production due to its large populace (nearly 7 million people) and abundant land for coffee cultivation.
 This landlocked nation has seen its share of war and strife, however, and more than one-fourth of the people live in poverty.